erikdmitchell/uci-results/readme.md

-uci-curl.php (99%) - CONTAINS EVERYTHING
+TODO: uci-curl.php (99%) - CONTAINS EVERYTHING
  - works well
  - needs clean up and a lot more functionality
  - need some sort of auto run function to run race results